retog/slingrs/README.txt

 Apache Sling Engine

 Provides support for jax-rs resource classes in sling.
+It is based on and requires the artifact mvn:org.apache.wink:wink-osgi

 Getting Started
 ===============